huggingface/blog/bloom-megatron-deepspeed-technology.md

 BitsNBytes:

 - [8-bit Optimizers via Block-wise Quantization](https://arxiv.org/abs/2110.02861) (in the context of Embedding LayerNorm but the rest of the paper and the technology is amazing - the only reason were weren't using the 8-bit optimizer is because we were already saving the optimizer memory with DeepSpeed-ZeRO).

-## Training Difficulties

-The main type of issue encountered during training were hardware failures.
-As this was a new cluster with about 400 GPUs, on average we were getting 1-2 GPU failures a week.
-We were saving a checkpoint every 3h (100 iterations) so on average we would lose 1.5h of training on hardware crash.
-The JeanZay sysadmins would then replace the faulty GPUs and bring the node back up.
-Meanwhile we had backup nodes to use instead.

-We have run into a variety of other problems that led to 5-10h downtime several times, some related to a deadlock bug in PyTorch, others due to running out of disk space.
-If you are curious about specific details please see [training chronicles](https://github.com/bigscience-workshop/bigscience/blob/master/train/tr11-176B-ml/chronicles.md).
-And there were a lot more issues to figure out before the training started.
-For that see  [training prequel chronicles](https://github.com/bigscience-workshop/bigscience/blob/master/train/tr11-176B-ml/chronicles-prequel.md).

-One of the limitations was that of SLURM which wasn't designed to be used by a team of people.
-A SLURM job is owned by a single user and if they aren't around, the other members of the group can't do anything to the running job.
-We developed a kill-switch workaround that allowed other users in the group to kill the current process without requiring the user who started the process to be present.
-This worked well in 90% of the issues.
-If SLURM designers read this - please add a concept of Unix groups, so that a SLURM job can be owned by a group.

-## Conclusion

-The most difficult and intense part of the training was the 2 months leading to the start of the training.
-We were under a lot of pressure to start training ASAP, since the resources allocation was limited in time and we didn't have access to A100s until the very last moment.
-So it was a very difficult time, considering that the `BF16Optimizer` was written in the last moment and we needed to debug it and fix various bugs.

-Additionally we found several issues that manifested themselves only once we started training on 48 nodes, and won't appear at small scale.

-But once we sorted those out, the training itself was surprisingly smooth and without major problems.
-Most of the time we had one person monitoring the training and only a few times several people were involved to troubleshoot.
-We enjoyed great support from JeanZay's administration who quickly addressing most needs that emerged during the training.

-Overall it was a super-intense but very rewarding experience.